 Bio

-My journey in tech started young, driven by a love for science and a natural curiosity about what technology can do.
-That curiosity led me to a fun experiment called AskSkynet—one of the first cloud-based GPT-2 implementations, running on an NVIDIA Jetson NX back in early 2019.
-What started as a side project ended up being the first ChatGPT of the world and kicked off my path to NVIDIA, where I now focus on Edge-AI and Robotics.
+My journey in tech kicked off early, driven by a love for science and a natural curiosity about what tech can do.
+That curiosity sparked AskSkynet in 2019—a fun experiment that turned into one of the world’s first cloud-based GPT-2 apps, running on an NVIDIA Jetson NX.
+It was supposed to be a side project but ended up paving my way to NVIDIA, where I now get to focus on AI and Robotics.

-I studied Telecommunications Engineering at the University of Deusto, where I was honored as a ProUD Alumni, one of the university's top 50 historical graduates.
-I was also featured by Business Insider as one of the top 30 Spanish Twitter accounts to follow in tech.
-Through it all, I’m just a tech enthusiast—always curious 👀 and ready to “break things” 💥 in the name of learning and discovery!
+Studied Telecommunications Engineering at the University of Deusto, where I’m a ProUD Alumni, named one of the university's top 50 graduates.
+Business Insider listed me as a top Spanish tech voice on Twitter, which I guess makes me part of the conversation.
+But really, I'm just curious 👀 and love breaking things 💥 in the name of learning.

-I studied Telecommunications Engineering at the University of Deusto, where I was honored as a ProUD Alumni, one of the university's top 50 historical graduates.
-I was also featured by Business Insider as one of the top 30 Spanish Twitter accounts to follow in tech.
-Through it all, I’m just a tech enthusiast—always curious 👀 and ready to “break things” 💥 in the name of learning and discovery!
+Studied Telecommunications Engineering at the University of Deusto, where I’m a ProUD Alumni, named one of the university's top 50 graduates.
+Business Insider listed me as a top Spanish tech voice on Twitter, which I guess makes me part of the conversation.
+But really, I'm just curious 👀 and love breaking things 💥 in the name of learning.

 Short Bio